We are SMART energy users. (System, Meter, Action, Retrofit, Technology)

 The University of Illinois at Chicago has a complex energy SYSTEM that is powered by outside sources as well as internally by power plants, and on some buildings, powered by the sun and geothermal energy!

-UIC has the Smart Grid.
-We use electronic meters that report energy use back to the the main computer system every 15 minutes that provide real-time information and track energy consumption and assess energy savings.
+UIC has the Smart Grid and uses METERS that report energy use back to the the main computer system every 15 minutes that provide real-time information and track energy consumption and assess energy savings.

 From smart meters to computer-based controls energy systems are becoming modernized and more efficient through TECHNOLOGY.
 UIC utilizes building automation systems to monitor and control building systems such as heating, ventilation, air conditioning and lighting.
 The shades in Lincoln Hall can be automatically raised and lowered, depending on the sunlight entering the system.
-We even write it into our standards when building new.

 More about Energy @ UIC